ewjohn127/dsc_project3/README.md

 ## More Information

-Fore more information visit the [CDC Website](https://www.cdc.gov/)
+To learn more about the dataset used visit [U.S. Department of Health and Human Services (DHHS).
+National Center for Health Statistics.](https://www.cdc.gov/nchs/nis/data_files_09_prior.htm).
+For more information on vaccinations and the seasonal flu visit the [CDC Website](https://www.cdc.gov/flu/index.htm)

 <img src="images/cdc_img.png" width="500">